 A native of Greenwich, New York, Hal Michael Ketchum first performed as a rhythm and blues drummer.
 A move to Austin, Texas as a young man broadened his singing and songwriting horizons, paving a clearer path to Nashville.

 His mainstream career began with the instant success of the 1991 album Past the Point of Rescue.
 From there, a voice that made him an ideal duet partner for Charley Pride ("For Today," "Hope You're Feeling Me Like I'm Feeling You"), Lisa Brokop ("Keep Mom and Dad in Love"), Shelby Lynne ("If I Never Knew You") and Dolly Parton ("Two of the Lucky Ones") kept new songs rolling in beyond that initial flurry of chart success in the United States and Canada.

 As usually happens with lists, this greatest hits roundup barely does Ketchum's career justice.
 It leaves out old favorites like "I Know Where Love Lives," "Veil of Tears," "Someplace Far Away," and "The Richest Man in Texas" and such recent reminders of his talent as "The Carpenter's Way," "In Front of the Alamo" and "Just This Side of Heaven (Hal-lelujah)."
 Of course, if you love those songs, you'll surely dig these.

 10. "I Miss My Mary"

-Past the Point of Rescue is such an awesome album, from the obvious hits we'll get to shortly to this deeper cut about drinking to forget a deceased lover.
+Past the Point of Rescue is one of Ketchum's best, from the obvious hits we'll get to shortly to this deeper cut about drinking to forget a deceased lover.

 9. "Stay Forever"